top of page

 Light Aircraft Pilots Licence

 It has never been easier or more enjoyable to become a pilot.
-If you are aged 14 or over and prepared to make time for lessons, you too can discover the thrill of flying an aircraft yourself.
+If you are prepared to make time for lessons, you too can discover the thrill of flying an aircraft yourself.

 You can start with a flying lesson gift experience.
-Then, once you’ve discovered just how exhilarating the experience is, you can work your way towards achieving an EASA Light Aircrafts Pilot’s Licence (LAPL).
+Then, once you’ve discovered just how exhilarating the experience is, you can work your way towards achieving a UK Light Aircraft Pilot’s Licence (LAPL).
 This will allow you to fly solo and to carry passengers.
-The EASA PPL is an international license allowing you to exercise its privileges anywhere in the world.
-Once you become an EASA PPL holder, you can hop across the channel for a day trip to France!
+The UK LAPL is an international license allowing you to exercise its privileges anywhere in the world.
+Once you become a UK LAPL holder, you can hop across the channel for a day trip to France!

 What will I have to do?